zoparga/laravel-docker-boilerplate/README.md

 place mysql backup (.sql ) file to ./mysql-backup folder

 ### enter dataase container with the following command:
-docker exec -it AGROHOF_database bash
+docker exec -it ...._database bash

 ### when you are in, run the following commands:
 - cd /home/mysql-backup